jaypipes/ghw/README.md

 * `ghw.TopologyNode.Caches` is an array of pointers to `ghw.MemoryCache` structs that represent the low-level caches associated with processors and cores on the system
+* `ghw.TopologyNode.Distance` is an array of distances between NUMA nodes as reported by the system.

 See above in the [CPU](#cpu) section for information about the `ghw.ProcessorCore` struct and how to use and query it.